kristianmandrup/context_exposer/README.md

 You typically use this in a Rails initializer.
 This way, `decorates_before_rendering` should try to decorate all your exposed variables before rendering, whether your view context is exposed as instance vars, methods or on the `ctx` object of the view ;)

-Note: You can now also use the macro `decorates_before_render` to include the `DecoratesBeforeRendering` module.
+Note: You can also use the macro `decorates_before_render` to include the `DecoratesBeforeRendering` module.

 ### Auto-finding a decorator